UWCNuclear/Geant4Scintillator/README.md

     ./OpPhoton

-To simulate an vent, you can click on the green arrow at the top or type "/run/beamOn 1" in the Session box at the bottom.
+To simulate an event, click on the green arrow at the top or type "/run/beamOn 1" in the Session box at the bottom.

 To open the macro and change the number of events to run: